hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 | `N` | Authentication Failed | - | The cardholder did not complete authentication and the card should not be accepted for payment.
 The following are reasons to fail an authentication: the cardholder fails to correctly enter the authentication information; the cardholder cancels the authentication process.
 An authentication failure may be a possible indication of a fraudulent user. **The authorization request should not be submitted.**
 | `E` | Any error message here | - | An error occurred during the authentication process. **The authorization request should not be submitted.**

-# Redirect Pages
+# Redirect pages

 ## Redirect your customer to a page of your choice

-**Description**: The redirect pages are pages to which HiPay Fullservice redirects your customer's browser after the transaction is processed if it was made out of your website (hosted payment page, local payments, 3-D Secure authentication, etc.).
+**Description**: The redirect pages are pages to which HiPay Fullservice redirects your customer's browser after the transaction is processed if it was made outside of your website (hosted payment page, local payments, 3-D Secure authentication, etc.).

 **Objective**: Typically, this is a secure page on your site.
 The main purpose is to redirect your customers back to your website once they have completed a payment.